 Campus safety and security does not just happen.
 It takes the commitment and cooperation of every member of the college community, from students and faculty to staff and visitors.
 NYIT takes very seriously the safety of those who study, live, and work on its campuses.
 Through the Office of Campus Security, the college strives to deter and respond to campus safety issues.
 Upon request, the Advisory Committee on Campus Safety will provide all campus crime statistics as reported to the United States Department of Education.
 This information may also be obtained from the Security contacts listed below or from the United States Department of Education's website for campus crime statistics.

-- Old Westbury: Director of Security, Simonson House, 516.686.7789, owsecurity@nyit.edu - Manhattan: Director of Security, New Technology Building, 16 W. 61st St., Main Floor, 646.273.7789, wjoseph@nyit.edu - Central Islip: Director of Security, Building 66, Room 104, 631.348.7789, fcatalan@nyit.edu
+Old Westbury: Director of Security, Simonson House, 516.686.7789, owsecurity@nyit.edu Manhattan: Director of Security, New Technology Building, 16 W. 61st St., Main Floor, 646.273.7789, wjoseph@nyit.edu

 Here for Your Protection